TM7X/RepairQ-Scraper/README.md

-# 📘 How to Use the RepairQ Selenium Scraper
+# 📘 How to Use the RepairQ Parallel Scraper

 This guide explains how to install Python and Firefox, set up the environment, and run the scraper.